 Chamonix transport is a lot less complicated than it might appear and you soon get used to it!

 If the weather’s OK ‘Chamonix Le Pass’ is the cheaper option unless you want to go to:

 - the Aiguille du Midi cable car (for the Vallee Blanche) or

 - the top cable car of Les Grands Montets or

 - Les Houches Ski Resort

-A. We prepared you a page with more details about life cost in Chamonix Mont Blanc Valley.
-Restaurants, Bars, Ski Passes and much more.
+We prepared you a page with more details about living costs in the Chamonix Mont Blanc Valley: Restaurants, Bars, Ski Passes and much more.
 More info here.